 - A. Zoning permit required.
 A zoning permit shall be required for the location and installation of temporary structures or trailers. - B. Zoning permit expiration.
 A zoning permit approved for this type of use shall be valid for six (6) months and may be renewed at the discretion of the Zoning Inspector upon physical evidence of continued progress toward the completion of the associated construction activities. - C. Association with construction activities.
 Temporary non-residential structures such as construction trailers may be permitted for active construction activities on the same property or on an abutting, adjacent, or nearby property. - D. Association with sales activities.
-Temporary non-residential structures such as trailers may be permitted for the purposes of conducting sales or leasing activity for residential structures and/or lots on abutting, adjacent, or nearby property.
+Temporary non-residential structures such as trailers may be permitted for the purposes of

+Disclaimer: This Zoning Resolution will go into effect March 5, 2026. conducting sales or leasing activity for residential structures and/or lots on abutting, adjacent, or nearby property.
-E. Dimensional standards apply.
-Temporary structures shall be subject to the applicable standards of the underlying district or zone.

-F. Removal required.
-Any temporary structure that was permitted for construction activities shall be removed within ten (10) days after the associated construction is complete, or within ten (10) days of abandonment of the associated construction.

-G. Residential uses prohibited.
+- E. Dimensional standards apply.
+Temporary structures shall be subject to the applicable standards of the underlying district or zone. - F. Removal required.
+Any temporary structure that was permitted for construction activities shall be removed within ten (10) days after the associated construction is complete, or within ten (10) days of abandonment of the associated construction. - G. Residential uses prohibited.
 Temporary structures shall not be used for residential uses.